tminamoto/Neighborhood_Map/README.md

 Filter to search a station and the result synchronized with a marker in this map.<br/>
 Each marker holds an information window that display Ukiyo-e of the station.<br/>
 Each Ukiyo-e has a link to its wikipedia.
+Hide and show the station list by clicking 'i mark'